rapid7/metasploit-vagrant-builders/README.md

 * `pip install python-packer`
 * execute `python buildBoxes.py`

-Build systems for macOS can only be created on macOS and require obtaining installers, currently 10.9 installer is required to exist in the `iso` path.
+Build systems for macOS can only be created on macOS.
+Installers are obtained from r7 controlled s3 bucket.